 I came to the USA from the U.K. over twenty years ago to work in the Bay Area tech industry.
 I’m a graduate of the University of California, Berkeley with a degree that encompasses mathematics, computer science, and cognitive science (i.e. The Interdisciplinary Studies Program).
-I’m currently a web developer and build web applications for a variety of clients across the USA: http://www.kumardesai.com/.
+I’m currently a web developer and work in the tech industry in San Francisco.
 I’m married and have a daughter.

 Me, my trains and I

 My introduction to the hobby began with a gift of a Bachmann warbonnet Santa Fe diesel from a distant uncle at the age of eight years old.
 It kicked off an obsession with trains that initially took me through the familiar British Great Western branch line phase whereby I built my first and only layout of my youth.

 During my teens my train pals and I came across our first glimpse of American model railroading: an article in Model Railroader on the Virginian and Ohio Railroad by W. Allen McClelland.
 Seeing that layout changed my life – the size, the realism, the quality of the modeling, the operating potential and the creation of a whole railroading ecosystem in a basement – this kind of model railroad was something none of us had ever seen before.
 We did not yet know about (but soon found out about) John Allen and the tradition of basement model empires in the USA.

 Overnight my focus became American railroading.
 I found a supplier of American railroad models in north London and became a regular at the store every Saturday morning.
 That was my life until I went away to college after which the focus became ‘other things’.